The system module

 This chapter catalogs the system-provided symbols and macros.

 The examples below use unqualified names, which works assuming no other macros with the same name are in scope.
-The unambiguous form $ion::macro-name

-is always available to use in the template definition language.
+is always available to use.

 Relation to local symbol and macro tables

-However, in Ion 1.1, the system symbol and macro tables have a system address space that is distinct from the local address space.
+In Ion 1.0, the system symbol table is always the first import of the local symbol table.
+However, in Ion 1.1, the system symbol and macro tables have a system address space that is distinct from the local address space, but can optionally be included in the user address space.

 When starting an Ion 1.1 segment (i.e. immediately after encountering an $ion_1_1